 - asking for a seat with additional leg room

-It is likely that some of these options will add to the cost of your flight and the price will vary from airline to airline.
+It is likely that some of these options will add to the cost of your flight and the price will vary from airline to airline, depending on the journey.

 During the flight

-There are a number of things you can do to make sure you are comfortable and safe.
+There are a number of things you can do while flying to make sure you are as comfortable and safe as possible.

-Pregnant women are at higher risk from Deep Vein Thrombosis (DVT) - potentially fatal blood clots in veins, particularly in the leg area.
+Pregnant women are at higher risk from Deep Vein Thrombosis (DVT), potentially fatal blood clots in veins, especially in the leg area.

 To minimise the risk, you can try the following:

-- wear special DVT socks - available to buy in pharmacies and airport shops
+- wear special DVT socks, which you can buy in pharmacies and airport shops

 - take a break from your seat every hour or so and walk around, performing some simple stretches